vampiman/Greener/README.md

 - I want to finish the project knowing that everyone did a great work and that I did a good job in assuring my teammates that my part has been done successfully.
 - I also want to see other people's style of working/coding in order to exchange skills and knowledge

+# Nick Ouwerkerk (4957032, nouwerkerk)

+## Personal Development Plan

+### Strong points:
+ - I like to stick to a schedule / I am structural.
+ - I am dedicated and like to make my work as perfect as possible.

+Examples:
+ - I usually make a (imaginary) schedule to plan parts of my day.
+ - I mostly am not happy with ‘good enough’, I’ll do my work until I’m personally satisfied with it and it adheres to my personal standards.

+How this point is shown in a team:
+ - If working in a team, I can stick to the schedule given to me and plan the work.
+ - I try to make my part of the work as I possibly can.

+### Weak points:
+ - Constant and clear communication.
+ - Spending to much time on one element when this is not needed.

+Examples
+ - I can have problems notifying about problems on time.
+ - I could spend hours on minor features whereas this time could probably be spent more wisely.

+How this point is shown in a team:
+ - In a team, communicating is extremely important for a good workflow.
+I should definitely improve on this front.
+ - Instead of spending to much time on my own work, I could try to help others.

+### G - Goal
+ - I want to improve my communication skills.
+I want to communicate more frequently and communicate about my current status in relation to the project.
+I would also like to improve the way I code when working with others.
+ - This is important to me because communication is key in such a large project, and since I have had problems with communication in the past which made project unnecessarily hard, I want to improve my communication skills to be able to make the project work.
+I do not have experience with coding in a team yet.
+ - I feel like I have achieved this goal when the project is done and the team has put out a product which we are satisfied with.

+### R – Reality
+ - 	I try to make my code as clear and readable as possible.
+For communication I try to clear and precise.
+ - 	My code is usually considered quite well-structured.
+One the other hand.
+My communication leaves a lot to be desired, but I seem to be considered good in explaining.
+ - 	I could add more comments to further explain the code.
+I could also communicate more often and be more concrete about the problems I am facing.

+### O – Options
+ - 	For communication I could be more pro-active with communicating which problems I am facing.
+For the code I could start making it a habit to add more comments.
+ - 	Definitely be more proactive, since if the problems are identified earlier, they are easier to solve.
+ -	Being a bit laid back when solving problems, waiting too long with trying to solve the problems I’m facing.

+### W - Will
+ - Look up examples of good code, get an idea of what ‘good code’ consists of.
+Also communicate more during meetings and not try to solve to much by myself.
+ - 	I am going to do this from the first meeting until the end of the project.
+ - 	At this moment, I can already express my thoughts towards the project.
+ - 	I definitely feel like these are problems that I have to solve myself.
+I can however take note of the coding style of my teammate and learn from this.
+ - 	I do not think making an “action plan” would be helpful to achieve my goals.
+Since it are goals that are to be achieve every week and should not be ‘build up’ until the end of the project, I think it would be of much more help if I would evaluate every week if I feel like I communicated well enough and if there are points I could improve on.